vectorvalor2/RDP/README.md

 Removes redundant content where applicable)
 #endif

-#Interlock/Interlink % Interject Eraser on all searchable objects & interchangeable codeblocks
+#Linker, Preprocessor, & Compiler: Interlock/Interlink % Interject Eraser on all searchable objects & interchangeable codeblocks

+#Inject The Safe Simulated Game Development Environment utilizing core layers to build the workflow

+#Inject AI Image Generator to Safe Simulated Game Development Environment: Renders high-resolution images up to 4K from descriptive text prompts or reference images

 #Inject The &Discernment Object Relative To RED Function Parameters For Utilizing &POE to Separate Code From Data

-#Inject The Safe Simulated Game Development Environment utilizing core layers to build the workflow

 #Using https://github.com/vectorvalor2/CyGlobsPythonFramework.git